KarelZe/thesis/references/obsidian/📖chapters/🔚 Conclusion.md

 Other desirable properties are low cost at inference and uncertainty estimates through a probabilistic problem framing.

-Unlike previous study, we can trace back the performance of our approaches as well as of classical trade classification rules to individual features and feature groups.
-Particulari

 We illustrate the usefulness of our models by applying the trade direction suggested by each algorithm to compute effective spreads and price impacts of trades.
 Our algorithm provides better and unbiased estimates of both the actual effective spreads and price impacts compared to the other classification rules.